vernjan/ctf-writeups/write-ups/HackyEaster2021/level7/hunny-bunny/README.md

 'f' -> 'c'
 ```

-The first step is to fix the letters in the hashes:
+The first step is to fix the letters in all the hashes:
 ```kotlin
 fun main() {
     val encrypted = """